jassanghera/kobo_notes_exporter/README.md

 - Sync metadata
 - Cached selections

+## Future Improvements

+- Cross-platform device detection
+- Configurable runtime data directory
+- PyPI publication
+- Improved export formatting options
+- GUI frontend

 ## Notes

-The Kobo device must be mounted as a drive.
+The Kobo device must be mounted as a drive (Windows).

 A local copy of the database is required before listing or exporting.

 The tool displays the last sync time when running database-dependent commands.